Andrest07/Socket-Multithread/README.md

 Installation guide, after you download the client and server python file, you run the server file then the client file.

+You need to run both the client and server file in a separate console, or it will not output anything and result in an error.

 ![image](https://user-images.githubusercontent.com/57937951/123534135-1af65a80-d745-11eb-866b-3af1f6313273.png)

 ![image](https://user-images.githubusercontent.com/57937951/123534163-4d07bc80-d745-11eb-97a1-18c328478b8d.png)